vtsoft/heroandvillain/README.md

 create herovillain_db using phpmyadmin

 # import the table configuration and sample data
-#or you can add the data thru the page
+# you can add the data thru the page as well
 in phpmyadmin goto import tab and choose a file herovillain_db.sql at heroandvillain/superhuman/api folder then go

 # development server